joephinderink/SharePortation-Protocol--SPP-/metrics/metrics_methodology.md

 # Metrics Methodology Documentation

-This section provides methodologies and sample calculations of [MDS metrics](/metrics/README.md).
+This section provides methodologies and sample calculations of [ SPP metrics](/metrics/README.md).
 The Primary audience for this Guide is cities, mobility service providers, and third-party ecosystem services to have a standard way to consistently compute mobility metrics, while consumers of metrics may also find this document helpful to better understand metric parameters and assumptions.

 **Assumptions:** Metrics calculations assume datasets are complete, received on time, and have valid state transitions unless noted otherwise.